Dasharo/docs/docs/osf-trivia-list/dts.md

 ## How to get Dasharo Tools Suite Supporters Edition?

-DTS SE is availabele only to Dasharo Supporters for personal use.
+DTS SE is available only to Dasharo Supporters for personal use.
 Commercial use of DTS SE should be discussed directly with [3mdeb](mailto:leads@3mdeb.com) or [Dasharo Team](mailto:contact@dasharo.com).